 NJ DOL can look back three years (six years under the Wage Theft Act) and assess all unpaid employer payroll taxes, plus interest and penalties.
 The employer also becomes retroactively liable for workers' comp coverage.
 Since 2019, NJ has enacted three waves of enforcement legislation that added stop-work orders, triple damages, criminal penalties for repeat violations, and joint liability for officers and managers.

 The gap between W-2 and 1099 costs is not just payroll taxes.
-NJ employers pay into eight distinct state funds across two separate wage bases ($44,800 for SUI/WF/TDI and $171,100 for employee TDI/FLI).
+NJ employers pay into multiple state payroll components across two separate wage bases ($44,800 for employer UI/WF/TDI and $171,100 for employee TDI/FLI).
 Add workers' comp, health insurance, retirement matching, and PTO, and a $60,000 employee typically costs $75,000 to $85,000 or more.

 That cost difference is real and significant.
 But NJ's enforcement posture means the savings only matter if the 1099 classification is legally defensible.
 For workers who perform your core business functions, the risk usually outweighs the savings.